-The bank continues to demonstrate weak efficiency, well below that of its Swedish peers, which report an average cost-to-income ratio near or below 50%.
-The bank's cost-to-income ratio increased in 2018 to 94% from around 81% in 2017 (see Exhibit 4), although it has improved slightly from the 105% in 2015 (excluding the Norwegian business).
-In the coming years, SkandiaBanken plans to reduce its cost base and increase efficiency through economies of scale.
-Because of its limited size, we expect IT costs, regulatory and compliance costs, as well as general administration costs to be difficult to reduce considerably, and therefore expect marginal improvements in the bank's efficiency ratio over the outlook period despite the growth in lending.
+The bank continues to demonstrate weak efficiency, well below that of its Swedish peers, who report an average cost-to-income ratio near or below 50%.
+The bank's cost-to-income ratio increased in the first six months of 2019 to 89% from around 86% during the same period in 2018 (see Exhibit 4), although it has improved slightly from the 105% in 2015 (excluding the Norwegian business).

+In the coming years, SkandiaBanken plans to reduce its cost base and increase efficiency through economies of scale and targets a cost/income ratio of 60%.
+Because of its limited size, we expect IT costs, regulatory and compliance costs, as well as general administration costs, to be difficult to reduce considerably, and therefore, improvements in the bank's efficiency ratio over the outlook period stems primarily from increased revenues due to growth in lending.